AdrianKubica/rest_api_rec/README.md

 This project is responsible for retrieve information about specified Github user repository.

 REST API includes:
-    - Production ready environment,
+    - Production ready environment including dedicated docker and docker-compose,
-    - Development environment,
+    - Development environment including dedicated docker and docker-compose,
     - Easy to run tests with `flake8` linter and `pytest` for units testing,
     - Integration test with Github and TravisCI configuration - if tests are passed docker images are pushed to docker hub,
     - Caching abilities with Redis.

-You can simply run this project with `docker-compose`:
+You can run this project with `docker-compose`:
 ```
 >>> docker-compose up --build -d
 ```